 This is Akathisia

-Akathisia is an extremely distressing neurological disorder characterized by severe agitation, an inability to remain still, and an overwhelming sense of terror.
-It is well known to cause suicide.
-Additionally, akathisia can cause aggression with violent and homicidal impulses, and is suspected to have played a role in certain mass shootings (Lucire, Crotty, 2011; Spingola, 2015).1,2
+Akathisia is an extremely distressing neurological disorder that most often causes severe agitation, an inability to remain still, and an overwhelming sense of terror.
+It is so torturous that it can lead to impulsive suicide and acts of violence,1,2 and it is suspected to have played a role in certain mass shootings.3,4

-Although akathisia can occur in Parkinson’s disease, traumatic brain injury, and other neurological disorders, it is primarily medication induced.
-The most frequent offenders are antipsychotics, antidepressants, antibiotics, and anti-nausea medications; however, the list of medications and supplements that can cause it is very long.
+Akathisia can occur in Parkinson’s disease, traumatic brain injury, and other neurological disorders; however, it is most often a medication side effect or withdrawal syndrome.
+It is most commonly associated with antipsychotics, antidepressants, antibiotics, and anti-nausea medications; however, the list of medications and supplements that can cause it is very long.
 Akathisia is also common in benzodiazepine withdrawal, especially when discontinued too quickly after long-term use.
-It can also result from the withdrawal of opioids and drugs such as cocaine and amphetamines.
+It can result from the withdrawal of opioids, cocaine, amphetamines, and other similar drugs as well.

-Akathisia most commonly occurs when starting, stopping, adjusting dosages, or changing medications.
-It is very likely to occur with abrupt discontinuation of any psychotropic medication after long-term use.
+Akathisia most often occurs when starting, stopping, or adjusting dosages.
+Abrupt discontinuation of any psychotropic medication commonly causes akathisia, especially following long-term use.

 Signs and Symptoms

-• Intense physical restlessness with a need for constant movement.
-This may include pacing, rocking, leg swinging, foot tapping, hand wringing, shifting weight from one leg to the other, and general fidgeting.
+• Intense physical restlessness with a need for constant movement (e.g., pacing, rocking, leg swinging, foot tapping, shifting weight from one leg to the other, etc.)

-• An overwhelming sense of terror that may be described as a “chemical terror” much worse than any pre-existing anxiety
+• An overwhelming sense of terror that is organic or “chemical” and much more severe than any pre-existing anxiety

-• A feeling of being “out of control”
+• Extreme agitation with a feeling of being “out of control”

 • A feeling often described as wanting to “jump out of my skin”